the-cm-collective/k1s/README.md

 # k1s Minimal Application Engine

 Work-in-progress controller and CLI for a lightweight single-node deployment engine.

-See `FEAT.md` and `docs/` for design and operations.
+- Design and roadmap: see `FEAT.md`.
+- Operations runbook: see `docs/runbook.md`.
+- Ingress/TLS details: see `docs/ingress.md`.
+- End-to-end walkthrough: see `docs/e2e.md`.

+Quick token generation with expiry
+- Generate API tokens that expire in 24 hours and write them to a file of exports you can `source`:
+  - `python -m ae.cli api tokens --generate --ttl-hours 24 -o .env.api`

 ## Quickstart